MNatiello/covid-small/README.md

 Usage (command line):

-./corona NAME Stat Duration ext betaT betaU detT detU delayT delayU S T U seed wipe Tmin e.g.,
+`code(./corona NAME Stat Duration ext betaT betaU detT detU delayT delayU S T U seed wipe Tmin)` e.g.,
-./corona Test 100 300 0.05 2.5 2.5 1.7 1.0 1 3 998 2 0 1977 19 25
+`code(t 100 300 0.05 2.5 2.5 1.7 1.0 1 3 998 2 0 1977 19 25)`

-Optional:
 If file IConditions exists  reads date and number of individuals in each compartment for each realisation

-Output:
+* Output:
-Daily record of population in each compartment in file NAMEnn Final date and population distribution in each compartment for each realisation in file FConditions
+  * Daily record of population in each compartment in file NAMEnn
+* Final date and population distribution in each compartment for each realisation in file FConditions

 Example of continuation run:

+`code(
 ../corona Test 100   50 0.05 2.5 2.5 1.7 1.0 1 3 998 2 0 1977 10 19
 echo  "continuing the first 50-days run up to 300 days..." cp FConditions IConditions
-../corona Test 100 300 0.05 2.0 2.0 1.9 1.5 1 1 998 2 0 1997 10 19
+../corona Test 100 300 0.05 2.0 2.0 1.9 1.5 1 1 998 2 0 1997 10 19)`